tokenized/docs/intro-preface.md

 - [Tokenized Protocol Specification](https://github.com/tokenized/specification)

 This repository is a reference for the Tokenized Protocol structure.
-All definitions for message types and asset types are stored in YAML to be parsed and compiled into various programming languages.
+All definitions for message types and instrument types are stored in YAML to be parsed and compiled into various programming languages.

 <a name="support"></a>
 ## Support